-If the School is made aware that the Secretary of State has made an interim prohibition order in respect of an individual, we will immediately suspend that person from teaching pending the findings of the EWC's investigation.
-Further details can be found in 'Keeping Learners Safe'.
-Disclosure Helpline: 0870 9090 811 Email: customerservices@dbs.gsi.gov.uk
+If the School is made aware that the EWC has made an interim prohibition order in respect of an individual, we will immediately suspend that person from teaching pending the findings of the EWC's investigation.
+Further information can be found in the College's 'Managing Allegations against Staff' policy.

+Website: www.gov.uk/dbs Disclosure